SiobhanPowell/speech/README.md

 plots.sessions_components(g=1, cat='Work', weekday='weekday')
 plots.groups(save_string='simple_example_groups.png')
 ```

+### For the Paper "Scalable Probabilistic Estimates of Electric Vehicle Charging Given Observed Driver Behavior"
+The file `RunPaperScenarios.py` was used to run the scenarios presented in the paper.
+The code used to run other calculations, train the model, and run the validation results presented in the paper is shown in the folder `ProcessingForPaper`.

 ### Running with Custom Data
 Code included in the directory `FitNewModel` will let you fit your own version of the model to your own data.
 The process for doing this is divided into several steps: